-Mobile Vending: Top Ten Keys To Success by Rick Lucas
+Mobile Vending: Top Ten Keys To Success

 The mobile vending business can be a rewarding and challenging career.
 There are keys to success that if followed can help almost anyone achieve their financial goals.
 I have taken what I have learned in the sales and marketing industry and condensed it into the ten habits that are necessary to prosper.
 I am sure there are other skills needed but In my

 Responsible.
 I know this sounds obvious but there are a lot of people out there that think they know what being responsible means.
 Not everyone knows.
 I suggest you find a mentor, friend, or someone that is successful in business and ask them.
 Look it up if you have to.
 You, as a business owner, have many responsibilities to your family, employees, yourself…..etc.
 It is a long list.
 Learn about it and live it.
 This is one of those things you have to be certain you know what it means.

 Organized.
 It is crucial that you keep every aspect of your business organized.
 The only way to be sure of what works and what doesn’t is to stay organized.
 Do not try to remember everything.
 That may work at the start when you are small but as you grow it will become

 Flexibility.
 The ability to change course or plans and knowing when.
 I would include learning from your mistakes as part of being flexible.
 You realized you made a mistake and you have the wherewithal to realize it and make the needed changes without letting it become a bigger problem.

 Resilient.
 In my opinion, being resilient can be the toughest to maintain.
 Staying resilient when others would have given up or when the taxman is making it increasingly painful or through whatever hardship you are facing can be challenging and rewarding.

 Courteous.
 A courteous and polite business owner promotes repeat customers and referrals.
 It can be